-The development cooperation program has consolidated assistance to the education and extractives sectors.
-Within the extractives sector the focus of our assistance is improving the management and regulation of the sector through governance reforms which in turn will lead to improved business and investment climates.
+The education and extractives sectors will continue to be the focus for Australia’s assistance.
+Within the extractives sector our focus is improving the management and regulation of the sector through governance reforms which in turn will lead to improved conditions for business and increased investment flows.

-The Scholarships program will offer approximately 27 scholarships in 2016-17 for Mongolians to start post-graduate study in Australia, and will aim to gradually increase the number of new scholarships over the next few years.
+The Scholarships program will offer approximately 25 scholarships in 2017-18 for Mongolians to start post-graduate study in Australia.
+Women now make-up approximately 70 per cent of Australia Awards graduates.

 The Mongolia program will continue to integrate Australia’s aid, trade and foreign policy interests in Mongolia.
 Australia’s strengths as a mining nation and the strong people-to-people links through our scholarships and volunteers programs will help maintain the excellent cooperative relationship that we have built with Mongolia.